supertestnet/tapleaf-circuits/README.md

 The bit commitment address will contain 3 leaves:
 1. *Leaf 1:* Allows Vicky to spend the inputs of the bit commitment address after 10 blocks have passed.
 2. *Leaf 2:* Allows Paul and Vicky to cooperatively sign a 2/2 multisig to spend the inputs at any time.
 3. *Leaf 3:* Contains the actual bit commitment.
-Allows Paul to spend the inputs if he provides a Requires Paul to provide a valid full program trace in order to spend the inputs.
+Allows Paul to spend the inputs if he provides a valid execution trace.

+(todo: Leaf 3 needs to be updated to only allow Paul (with a presigned signature from Vicky) to send the funds to the challenge address if he provides a full execution trace.)

-This address is where Vicky will send funds if she believes Paul is misbehaving, because it forces him to provide a full trace of a valid program in order to spend the inputs.
+This address is where Vicky will send funds if she believes Paul is misbehaving.
+It forces him to provide a full trace of a program in order to spend the inputs.
 If he cannot, then Vicky can spend inputs after 10 blocks.
 This will be one of the three addresses used in the challenge-response proving system discussed later.

 One thing to note is that the creation of this (and the following two) addresses only relies on knowing the *hashes of the preimages* not the preimages themselves.